-The Operations and Facilities Management department currently plans, maintains and manages 59 campus buildings and 8.3 million gross square feet of building space.
-Washington University School of Medicine building space on the campus increased 65% in the last decade, and the pace of this growth continues exponentially with the addition of new buildings and important renovations.
+The Operations and Facilities Management department currently plans, maintains, and manages 62 campus buildings and 9.2 million building gross square feet.
+Washington University School of Medicine building space on the campus increased by 65% in the last decade, and the pace of this growth continues exponentially with the addition of new buildings and important renovations.

 The plan is characterized by OFMD’s campus responsibilities to

 Empowering OFMD staff through education, assignments, training, and growth opportunities is the foundation for OFMD to realize sustainability through campus design, management, stewardship, and operation of the physical resources.
 OFMD recognizes progress on sustainability and showcases it through staff achievement awards.

 Energy and Emissions

 Design and operate the School of Medicine’s energy systems and buildings to reduce university Scope 1 and Scope 2 GHG emissions to 1990 levels by 2020 and continue to develop goals beyond 2020.

 Become a model among peers in the sustainable design and management of School of Medicine buildings and landscapes.

 Provide the campus community with healthy food that is locally and sustainably sourced.